amalad/Lithium/README.md

-# GPLexer
+# Lithium

-A general purpose lexer
+An imperative programming language